 Amba Wildlife Corridor

-India is seeking to reverse a tragic decline of ecologically and spritually important species by establishing and protecting a system of reserves and corridors.
+India is seeking to reverse a tragic decline of ecologically and spiritually important species by establishing and protecting a system of reserves and corridors.
 While in Amba, we can gain an appreciation for the ecological importance, impacts, and conservation strategies happening in this region including the spiritual aspects of hornbills, palm civet, tigers, fish tail palm, and other animal and plant species, in sacred groves.